Bankfunds1/Proton-VPN/README.md

 # Proton-VPN

-A quick guide on how to set up and use Proton VPN, with troubleshooting tips for common issues.
+A comprehensive guide on how to set up, use, and troubleshoot Proton VPN with advanced features explained for all users.

 ## Getting Started